-When a tenant has a maintenance request, it’s difficult to gauge the priority or severity of the issue unless you can see it for yourself.
+When a tenant has maintenance requests, it’s difficult to gauge the priority or severity of the issue unless you can see it for yourself.
 However, this can also be an issue if you’re traveling, long-distance, or just currently unable to run over to the property in person.

-Fortunately, RentRedi’s landlord-tenant software has made it easier than ever to manage maintenance requests.
+Fortunately, RentRedi’s landlord-tenant software has made it easier than ever to manage repair requests.

 Long gone are the days of trying to decipher vague texts from tenants that say “sink’s broken”.
 Now, you can get a 5-second video of the issue to determine the issue your tenant is trying to convey.
 We also help you manage, track, and prioritize, and assign maintenance requests to teammates.